 Each of our themes start by finding out from the children what they already know and what they would like to learn, thereby giving the children some ownership in their learning.
 At the beginning of each unit of work there is a ‘hook’ for the future learning – an inspiring, exciting activity to engage the children immediately and motivate then to learn more.
 Each theme provides for a mixture of key life skills and high quality subject knowledge within the context of ‘real life’ learning opportunities.
 The skills we aim to develop include creativity, communication, working in teams, independent problem-solving, presenting to an audience and using modern technology.

 Throughout our curriculum we build strong foundations in English and Mathematics and these are taught discretely each morning.
 In literacy, we ensure that children become fluent writers by having a strong grasp of sentence composition, spelling patterns, grammar and handwriting.
 Regular opportunities for reading activities, individually, in groups, with peers and with ‘reading buddies’ ensure that standards across our school are high.
 Opportunities to practice and apply literacy and maths skills across the curriculum are identified in all subjects.

 Please click on the Year Groups below to access our 2017-2018 curriculum maps.

-Please click below to view our parent curriculum information sheets for Summer Term 2018.
+Please click below to view our parent curriculum information sheets for Autumn Term 2018.